jordi-pujol/apt-metalink-deb/README.md

 https://github.com/tatsuhiro-t/apt-metalink

-It is enhanced in some points, the configuration is more easy, some bugs are solved, now works with any python version, and all that is included in a Debian package to easy install.
+It is enhanced in some points, the configuration is more easy, some bugs are solved, now works with any python version, apt config options may be specified, and all that is included in a Debian package to easy install.

 For an overview of the Aria2 utility, see the 'aria2' package, or go to the homepage: http://aria2.sourceforge.net/